camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 OIDC also defines that the parameter acr_values is OPTIONAL and does not specify possible values.
 This leads to interoperability issues.

-This documents defines that Camara OpenId Providers MUST ignore the parameter acr_values.
+This documents defines that CAMARA OpenId Providers MUST ignore the parameter acr_values.

-This document defines that Camara Clients SHOULD not use the acr_values parameter.
+This document defines that CAMARA Clients SHOULD not use the acr_values parameter.

-> To foster interoperability a future version of this document might define values for the acr_values parameter acceptable in Camara.
+> To foster interoperability a future version of this document might define values for the acr_values parameter acceptable in CAMARA.

 ## Access Token Request